 Discussion

 Both the findings from the clinical audit, and the subjective reports of clinicians in the needs survey, suggest that this team see patients on the autism spectrum.
 However, very few patients identified in the audit had an official diagnosis.
-The finding that just 0.16% of the CMHT patients over the past 5 years had an official autism diagnosis is far lower compared to the estimated 0.8% prevalence rate in adults in the UK (McManus et al., 2016).
+The finding that just 0.16 per cent of the CMHT patients over the past five years had an official autism diagnosis is far lower compared to the estimated 0.8 per cent prevalence rate in adults in the UK (McManus et al., 2016).
 This is consistent with previous speculation in the research literature that due to historical changes in the diagnostic criteria, and difficulties in diagnosing autism in adulthood due to the need for developmental information, older adults are less likely to be diagnosed as autistic (Bennett, 2016).
 The findings of this audit suggest that the prevalence of autism in older adulthood populations, and what proportion of these cases are undiagnosed, requires further research.

-Furthermore, whilst an additional 1.13% of patients had query autism recorded in their notes, the finding that a total of 1.29% patients in the CMHT presented with either confirmed or suspected autistic traits is again lower compared to estimates that 4.8% of patients in adult mental health services in the UK meet criteria for autism (Brugha et al., 2020).
+Furthermore, whilst an additional 1.13 per cent of patients had query autism recorded in their notes, the finding that a total of 1.29 per cent of patients in the CMHT presented with either confirmed or suspected autistic traits is again lower compared to estimates that 4.8 per cent of patients in adult mental health services in the UK meet criteria for autism (Brugha et al., 2020).
 It is possible that the low number of query autism cases could reflect a lack of clinician awareness of the possibility of autism in this population, or that due to the service context behaviour may be interpreted through a lens of mental health or memory problems, rather than neurodevelopmental differences (van Niekerk et al., 2011).The overlap between autism and mental health problems, including dual or differential diagnosis and implications for presentation, is an ongoing area of discussion in the research literature, but to date there is very little information on the overlap between autism and symptoms of memory problems (Lai et al., 2019; Shulman et al., 2020).
 Overall, the findings of the current study emphasise the need for further research on providing care and enhancing wellbeing in autistic older adults with mental health needs.

 Finally, the findings of this study have implications for the provision of training programmes in this field.
 NHS policies and NICE guidelines clearly state that autistic people with mental health difficulties should be provided with adapted care by trained staff (Department of Health, 2015; NHS Improvement, 2018; NICE, 2016).
 This project identified that despite seeing patients on the autism spectrum, the team had not been offered these training opportunities.
 It should be noted that the provision of autism training is an ongoing area of development across the NHS, and shortly following this survey the NHS trust introduced mandatory autism training for clinicians.
 However, the findings of this project suggest that for clinicians working in more specialised areas, including older adult services, generic training may not fully meet their training needs (Dillenburger et al., 2016).
 In the needs survey clinicians rated their generic understanding of autism more highly compared to their knowledge of autism in older adults, and highlighted autism in older adults as their strongest training need.